Skip to main content

 • Avoid close, intimate contact and sex with others

-• Dispose masks, bandages, or other contaminated materials in a high-quality garbage bag and keep in an animal-proof receptacle to prevent access by pets or wild animals (particularly rodents).
+• Dispose of masks, bandages, or other contaminated materials in a high-quality garbage bag and keep in an animal-proof receptacle to prevent access by pets or wild animals (particularly rodents)

-If mpox is confirmed, public health will contact you to give more instructions.
-Mpox is usually a mild illness and most people recover on their own after a few weeks.
-However, some people may experience moderate or severe disease, and will need to see their healthcare provider.
+If Mpox is confirmed, your local public health will contact you by phone.
+They will be asking questions that will help to better understand what is happening with Mpox in B.C. and all your information is confidential.
+They will provide information about Mpox that is helpful in keeping you and your family safe.
+Mpox is usually a mild illness, and most people recover on their own after a few weeks.
+However, some people may experience moderate or severe disease, and will need to see their health care provider.
 People experiencing more severe disease may require medications to manage pain or skin infections, or in rare cases, need other supportive treatment in hospital.

 • Worsening or new throat or rectal pain